grahamgower/genomatnn/README.md

 individuals that are simulated in the first `sim` step must match the empirical data used in the final `apply` step.
-While it may at first appear counterintuitive, this means that to do any simulations, we must first describe which individuals will be used from in the vcf(s), and how these relate to the populations that will be simulated.
+While it may at first appear counterintuitive, this means that to do any simulations, we must first describe which individuals will be used from the vcf(s), and how these relate to the populations that will be simulated.
 The configuration file uses the [toml](https://github.com/toml-lang/toml) format, and we provide an extensively commented [example configuration](examples/Nea_to_CEU.toml).